 At Barnes-Jewish West County Hospital, a member of BJC HealthCare, we offer world-class health care that extends beyond the latest amenities and technologies.
 It begins with a caring staff focused on the overall well-being of our patients and visitors.
 We strive to ensure that your stay or visit with us is as comfortable and convenient as possible.
 Our first step is to give you the information you need.

 - Checking in for your surgery or procedure: We have redesigned our registration process to reduce contact.
-Enter the hospital through the east entrance and a member from our concierge team will be there to help you.
+Enter the hospital through the main entrance and a member from our concierge team will be there to help you.